Orgzales/UnityFakeFriendships/README.md

 # DEV NOTES:
 		- When too many scripts for different item mechanics are made, make a mechanics folder"""
 		- Flying assests will use circles
+		- Walking Monsters will use Squares
+		- Hiding Monsters will use Capsules